cssr-tools/expreccs/docs/text/configuration_file.rst

 the regional model.
 Similarly it is possible to define a fault in the site model, which extends from the given initial location and continues in zig-zag until the given final location.
 Finally, we set the thicknes of the layers along the z direction, which allows to consider different rock and saturation function properties, as well as the reservoir conditions (pressure, temperature, and rock compressibility), the location of a point of interest to compare results, and the z position of the tops cells as a function of the (x,y) location.
+The hysteresis option activates the
+Killough hysteresis model on the gas relative permeability.

 .. figure:: figs/grids.png